joaoSakai-zz/test-maker/README.md

 # test-maker
-select and create questions for to create a test;
+Program that select questions for to facilitate a test creation;